Clemson-class destroyer: History

 Seventy-seven "four-stackers" laid up at San Diego in 1924.

+Only 64 of this class had been begun by Armistice Day, 11 November 1918, and none had yet been commissioned.

+collided with SS Panama off the New Jersey coast on 16 December 1921 and had to return to New York, where she was decommissioned on 31 March 1922, and was sold for scrapping on 19 September 1922.

-Fourteen ships of the class were involved in the Honda Point Disaster (aka Point Pedernales) in 1923, of which seven were lost.
+Fourteen ships of the class were involved in the Honda Point Disaster (a.k.a.
+Point Pedernales) in September 1923, of which seven were lost in the worst peacetime loss in US Naval history.

 Many never saw wartime service, as a significant number were decommissioned in 1930 and scrapped as part of the London Naval Treaty.
 About 40 Clemson-class destroyers with Yarrow boilers were scrapped or otherwise disposed of in 1930–31, as these boilers wore out quickly in service.
 Flush-deckers in reserve were commissioned as replacements.
 In 1936 only some 169 of the flush deck destroyers would be left, four Caldwell class and the rest Wickes and Clemson class.
 In 1937 four Clemson class were converted to destroyer minelayers (hull classification symbol DM), joining several Wickes-class ships in this role.